aisingapore/TagUI/docs/main_concepts.rst

   tagui my_flow.tag deploy

-This creates a shortcut to run your flow just by double clicking the shortcut.
-The shortcut is in the same folder as your flow.
+This creates a shortcut (my_flow.cmd) to run your flow just by double clicking the shortcut.
+The shortcut is in the same folder as your flow, but you can move it to your desktop or anywhere else for easy access.

 .. raw:: html